Eman-Aijaz09/Hotel-Management-System/README.md

 The system is designed to manage core hotel operations such as room bookings, inventory tracking, payroll, and more.

 ->Features:
-Room booking management
+Room booking management,
-User registration and login
+User registration and login,
-Inventory and supplier tracking
+Inventory and supplier tracking,
-Employee attendance and payroll
+Employee attendance and payroll,
-Customer feedback management
+Customer feedback management,
 Task assignments

 ->Technologies Used